shivajiva101/KlipperWrt/README.md

 Flashing:
 1) Rename factory.bin to cxsw_update.tar.bz2 if it isn't already
 2) Copy it to the root of a FAT32 formatted microSD card.
 3) Turn on the device, wait for it to start, then insert the card.
-The stock firmware reads the install.sh script from this archive, the build script I added creates one that works in a similar way.
-Web firmware update didn't work in my testing.
+The stock firmware reads the install.sh script from this archive, the build script added creates one that works in a similar way.
+Web firmware update didn't work in Ihrapsa's testing.

 </details>